mecid/mecid.github.io/_posts/2020-08-26-managing-scenes-in-swiftui.md

 category: Data Flow
 ---

-This week we will continue the series of posts about the App and Scene lifecycle in SwiftUI.
-Today we will concentrate on Scene management and the features that the new Scene protocol provides us to replace the old SceneDelegate.
+This week we will continue the series of posts about the app and scene lifecycle in SwiftUI.
+Today we will concentrate on scene management and the features that the new *Scene* protocol provides us to replace the old *SceneDelegate*.

 #### Basics
-The scene is a part of an app's user interface with a life cycle managed by the system.
+The scene is a part of an app's user interface with a lifecycle managed by the system.
 The system will decide how to present it to a user depending on the running platform.
 For example, it might be a full-screen window on iOS and watchOS, or it can use the part of the screen to render user interface on macOS and iPadOS.
 Let's start with a small example.

 ```swift
 @main